eirikeg1/Study-Notes/IN4060 - Semantic Technologies/OWL - loose ends.md

 ## Punning
-_Allows on URI to be used fro both a class and an individual_
+_Allows on URI to be used for both a class and an individual_

 * Semantically, punned URI are treated as different terms
 * Axioms bout class are not transferred